Line 1 (O-Train): History

+Having had several plans for a metro system already for decades, in 1976 it was decided to start developing a project called Transitway, a bus rapid transit system.
+The Transitway was intended as a temporary solution in anticipation for urban rail and the first section eventually opened in 1983.
+As passengers numbers were rising, the decision was made to upgrade parts of the bus system to rail transport.

-The line was approved unanimously by the City Council on December 19, 2012, after many years of debate on a rapid transit network for the city.
-It represents the initial phase of the network and will be implemented through a 30-year Design-Build-Finance-Maintenance agreement with the Rideau Transit Group.
-It is operated by Alstom Citadis Spirit light rail vehicles.
+The Confederation Line rail project was approved unanimously by the city council on December 19, 2012, after many years of debate on a rapid transit network for the city.
+It represented the initial phase of the network and was awarded as a 30-year design–build–finance–maintain agreement to the Rideau Transit Group.
+The rolling stock chosen were Alstom Citadis Spirit light rail vehicles.

+On February 21, 2014, an 8 m, 12 m sinkhole opened above the LRT tunnel excavation site at Waller Street south of Laurier Avenue, interrupting electricity, water, sanitation, and storm services in the area, and forced the rerouting of traffic and a temporary halt to LRT tunnelling.
+Though the cause of the sinkhole was not confirmed, the deputy city manager, Nancy Schepers, said that "monitoring equipment has confirmed that the impact is localized, and the geotechnical team has not identified any safety concerns at this point".

-On June 8, 2016, a sinkhole opened in the middle of Rideau Street near its intersection with Sussex Drive, 25 m above the LRT tunnel construction, swallowing three lanes of the street and a parked van.
-The collapse forced evacuation of the Rideau Centre and the closing of a number of local streets and businesses; no one was injured or killed, but the nearly-completed tunnel was flooded, submerging a roadheader.
-Repairs were completed, and the city was cleared of any wrong-doing.
+On June 8, 2016, another sinkhole opened, in the middle of Rideau Street near its intersection with Sussex Drive, 25 m above the LRT tunnel construction, swallowing three lanes of the street and a parked van.
+The collapse forced evacuation of the Rideau Centre and the closing of a number of local streets and businesses; no one was injured or killed, but the nearly completed tunnel was flooded, submerging a roadheader.
+Repairs were completed, and the City of Ottawa was cleared of any wrong-doing.